jbferet/prosail/paper/paper.md

-the vegetation, enabling the simulation of vegetation with an understorey or with a vertical gradient in leaf properties, and the *Discrete Anisotropic Radiative Transfer* DART model [@gastellu2015], which allows for explicit 3-dimensional description of the canopy using geometric representations or point clouds derived from LiDAR acquisitions.
+the vegetation, enabling the simulation of vegetation with an understorey or with a vertical gradient in leaf properties, and the *Discrete Anisotropic Radiative Transfer* DART model [@gastellu2015], which allows for explicit 3-dimensional description of the canopy using geometric representations with triangular meshes or turbid voxels that can be derived from LiDAR acquisitions.

 RTMs are increasingly used in remote sensing applications, in combination with machine learning: RTMs are used to produce a BRF dataset with corresponding